terraform-ibm-modules/terraform-ibm-cloudant/solutions/dedicated/README.md

 # IBM Cloudant Dedicated on IBM Cloud Dedicated

-Deployable Architecture for the dedicated IBM Cloudant instance which supports provisioning the following resources:
+Solutions for an IBM Cloudant dedicated instance which supports provisioning the following resources:

 - A resource group, if one is not passed in.
 - An IBM Cloudant Dedicated instance in IBM Cloud Dedicated